sagechen/lane-detection/README.md

 # lane-detection
 A video-based guiding system for autonomous car

-# Running method:
+## Running method:
 open the main.m and run.

-# These operations can be chosen according to the specific situation
+## These operations can be chosen according to the specific situation
-(1) set the value of 'pfilename' in main.m to read the specific videoobject \n (2) set the values of variates of 'startno' and 'endno' in main.m to control the first and last frames.
+(1) set the value of 'pfilename' in main.m to read the specific videoobject
+(2) set the values of variates of 'startno' and 'endno' in main.m to control the first and last frames
 (3) set the related camera parameters and IPM parameters in GetInfo.m

 # File description:
 (1) main.m: the main function